Rocco Prestia

-Francis Rocco Prestia Jr. (March 7, 1951 – September 29, 2020) was an American bassist, best known for his work with the funk band Tower of Power.
+Francis Rocco Prestia Jr. (March 7, 1951 – September 29, 2020) was an American bassist, best known for his contributions with the funk band Tower of Power.

 Biography

 Born in Sonora, California, Prestia started playing electric guitar as an adolescent.
 When he auditioned for Emilio Castillo's band, Tower of Power, Castillo persuaded him to switch to electric bass.

-Prestia worked with the band for the next three decades, before he became seriously ill in 2001.
+Prestia contributed to the band for the next three decades, before he became seriously ill in 2001.
 His fans and friends created a foundation in order to help pay the artist's medical costs.
 On December 5, 2014, Prestia underwent successful liver transplant surgery.

 Rocco is survived by the loves of his life, Julian Francis Rocco Prestia and Alicia-Lyn JoAnn Prestia.

 Technique and influences

 Prestia was a master of fingerstyle funk bass playing.
 His technique made heavy use of left hand muting.
 He muted his strings lightly to create a thick percussive sound while maintaining pitch clarity.
 He also frequently incorporated ghost notes to fill empty space.
 His characteristic sound, in combination with a highly rhythmic approach to bass lines, makes Prestia's sound unmistakable.

 Along with James Jamerson, Stanley Clarke, Anthony Jackson and Alphonso Johnson, Prestia belonged to a generation of musicians that fostered a revolution on the electric bass—inspiring the innovative work of Jaco Pastorius in the mid-1970s.
 Prestia's influential style can be heard on classic Tower of Power tracks such as the 1973 hit "What is Hip".
 Prestia cited James Jamerson and the different musicians who worked for James Brown (particularly Bootsy Collins) as his main influences.